-This key point makes a world of difference when making decisions on how, when, and what to release to the customer.
-Industries’ big players are often not interested in a lone, new flashy feature that might have a “wow” factor, but does not provide significant value to their operations.
+The difference between minimum viable product and enterprise releases is key.
+It determines decisions on how, when, and what to release to the customer.
+Big industry players often have little to no interest in a single, new flashy feature that might have a “wow” factor.
+They require a product that provides significant value to their operations.

-Indeed, for large companies, it is difficult to justify the effort of implementing just one feature or feature change – you have to consider the overhead of rolling out changes to different branches or regional offices, training, and communicating this to marketing and sales.
-And then the notion that you would have to make multiple of those feature additions because “agile is the next best thing since sliced bread,” that is a hard pill to swallow for any change manager.
+Indeed, for large companies, it is difficult to justify the effort of implementing just one feature or feature change.
+You have to consider the overhead of rolling out changes to regional branches and offices, training, and operational changes.
 This is where releasing an enterprise suite takes the cake.
 Overall, it’s more worthwhile for a company to invest when a product can bring about changes on multiple levels with its features.

-We decided to release our Team Xpress and Time Xpress products as full-featured products and updates to our enterprise suites, with all the modules that have shown significant usage – we need to provide value, which comes as a composite of integrated functionalities, not just one or two features.
+We released our Team and Time products as full-featured products and updates to our enterprise suites, with all the modules that have shown significant usage.
+We need to provide value, which comes as a composite of integrated functionalities, not just one or two features.

-It is intended for standard employee use, a valuable tool that helps them with everyday scheduling activities, as well as in-app communication via personal chat messages.
-Our upcoming Time Xpress product is aimed at supervisors and schedulers – we are aiming to improve the experience and simplifying the scheduling process for the more complex tasks and requirements put before them.
+These tools help employees with everyday scheduling activities.
+Also, it includes in-app communication via personal chat messages.
+Our upcoming Time product is for supervisors and schedulers.
+We are aiming to improve the experience and simplifying the scheduling process.